African-American China Leadership Fellows Program

 We are looking for people with outstanding potential who are ready to become the next generation of leaders and mentors in the China space.
 All applicants should first register as members of AMS, then prepare a résumé, the names and email addresses of two references, and the answers to the following questions.

 Please submit your applications by following this link.
-Applications will be considered on a rolling basis, so we encourage early application.
+Applications will be considered on a rolling basis, closing March 17th, so we encourage early application.
 Feel free to contact us with any questions at ChinaLeadershipFellows@gmail.com

 Support Us